diegosiqueir4/ub-adventure-dhday/README.md

 ## Licenses

-This map was based on the [WorkAdventure Map Starter Kit](https://github.com/thecodingmachine/workadventure-map-starter-kit) and its artwork was customized by Natalie Rosenkranz with [Tiled](https://www.mapeditor.org/).
+The map was based on the [WorkAdventure Map Starter Kit](https://github.com/thecodingmachine/workadventure-map-starter-kit) and its artwork was customized by Natalie Rosenkranz with [Tiled](https://www.mapeditor.org/).

 This project contains multiple licenses as follows: